Encarnación de Díaz: The town

 Because of the area's prosperity from colonial times to the Porfirio Díaz period, the town has about 180 constructions with historical value.
 The main landmarks are the Encarnación parish, the Señor de Misericordia Cemetery, the Municipal Palace, the Jesús, María y José Sanctuary, Nuestra Señora de Guadalupe church and the Dr. Pedro de Alba and the Astrónomo Angel Anguiano Limón Library.

 One local custom which is still observed is the closing of businesses on Thursday afternoons.
 This is done because many businesses are open half day on Sunday.
 The most important celebration for the year is Candlemas in honor of the image of Our Lady of Incarnation.
 This extends from 25 January to 9 February with the peak on 2 February.
 The image is honored with masses, processions, bullfights, cockfights, horse races, parades, cultural events and general fair rides and games.
 In the homes and restaurants of the area, typical dishes include corn ball soup, tamales, puchero, mole ranchero, pozole, birria, menudo and meat with a chile Colorado sauce.
 Traditional drinks include pulque, tepache, tejuino, atole and a drink made with cactus fruit.
 It is said that both John Paul II and the King of Spain have tried the town's sweet bread.

 The center of the town is the main square called the Plaza de Armas.
 Originally, this spot had a fountain that provided the community's potable water needs.
 This plaza contains a kiosk in the center, walking paths, benches and trees which have been cut into the shapes of animals.

-Towering over the plaza is the Parish of Encarnación, built-in Neoclassical style in 1791 from rubblework masonry and sandstone.
+Towering over the plaza is the Parish of Encarnación, built in Neoclassical style in 1791 from rubblework masonry and sandstone.
 The facade has two bell towers of three levels that contain Tuscan columns and entablatures with decorative scales and vegetative reliefs.
 These towers are topped by small cupolas.
-The main portal has two levels with vegetative reliefs topped by crest.
+The main portal has two levels with vegetative reliefs topped by crests.
 This lower level has the main entrance whose keystone contains a cherub.
 The second level has a choral window and a central niche which contains an image of Our Lady of the Incarnation.
 There is also a large globe sculpted from sandstone.
 The interior has a Latin cross layout topped by Gothic vaults and the transept has an octagonal cupola.
 The main altar is Neoclassical made of marble and contains a replica of the namesake Virgin image.
 This virgin image is said to the "cousin" of the image in San Juan de Los Lagos.
 The sacristy has a number of oil paintings and other religious art.